CERT training

 • Applicants must be at least 18 years old

-• Complete an application and submit by email to Kim.Young@carlsbadca.gov
+• Complete an online application and submit by email to Kim.Young@carlsbadca.gov

 • All applications will be reviewed, and selected applicants will be contacted by Carlsbad Fire Department staff